Tetrarchy: Detailed timeline

 Two caesares are appointed in 293, thus starting the Tetrarchy.

 After the retirement of the two augusti both previous caesares succeeded them, and two new caesares were appointed.

 After the sudden death of Constantius Chlorus (who died of natural causes), the caesar Flavius Severus succeeded him as augustus.
 However, Constantius' troops immediately proclaimed Constantine, Constantius' son, as their new augustus.
 Galerius accepted Constantine as part of the imperial college, but only as caesar.
-On 28 Octobrer 306, Maximian's son Maxentius proclaimed himself emperor in Rome.
+On 28 October 306, Maximian's son Maxentius proclaimed himself emperor in Rome.
 Maximian also proclaimed himself emperor, ruling jointly with his son.
 Despite being accepted by the Roman Senate, they were not recognized by the other emperors.

 Severus was taken hostage by Maximian in April 307, but Galerius still acknowledged him as the official emperor of the west.
 Constantine was denied the promotion to augustus even after Severus' death in September, as Galerius had decided to exclude him from the system altogether.
 Maximian acknowledge Constantine's status as augustus, but this meant nothing given that he himself was declared an usurper.
-Galerius and Maximinus thus remained as the only "legimitate" members of the imperial college.
+Galerius and Maximinus thus remained as the only "legitimate" members of the imperial college.

 At the council of Carnutum, Diocletian decides that Licinius will be the new augustus of the west (although his western domains only consist of the Diocese of Pannonia).
 Constantine was given back the title of caesar, which he continued to unacknowledge.

 Maximinus was proclaimed augustus by his troops in about May 310.
 Galerius reluctantly agreed to recognize both Maximinus and Constantine as augusti, thus breaking the Diocletian's tetrarchic system.

 After the death of Galerius' (who died of natural causes), Licinius acquires parts of his domains, thus ruling over territories both in the East and West.

 Licinius eventually fights and defeats Maximinus, gaining all eastern territories.
-He then makes pace with Constantine, who remains as the emperor of the West.
-Both augusti appoint their own sons as caesares, restoring a dynastic system.
-They eventually go to war against each other once more, ending with the final victory of Constantine.
+He then makes peace with Constantine, who remains as the emperor of the West.
+This joint rule lasted until 316, when Licinius rejected Constantine's election of Bassianus as caesar.
+In the ensuing war, both augusti appointed their own sons as caesares, restoring a dynastic system.
+Licinius appointed Valens and Martinian as augustus in 316 and 324 respectively (literary sources refer to them as caesar, but coins bear the title augustus); almost nothing is known about them.